Content code

 Corps

-Before analysing lenses, it is necessary to understand the vocabulary used in relation to them.
+Before analyzing lenses, it is important to understand the vocabulary related to them.

 Image